cpske/ISP/django/authentication.md

     ```
    {% endraw %}

-8. **Test it.** Start the Django server and navigate to `localhost:8000/accounts/login/`.
+9. **Test it.** Start the Django server and navigate to `localhost:8000/accounts/login/`.
    - It should show a Login form.

-9. [Create a user](#create-a-user).
+10. [Create a user](#create-a-user).
 Here is how to create a user with the Django interactive shell.
-This code creates is a user named "Harry" with password "hackme22".
+This code creates is a user named "harry" with password "hackme22".
    ```bash
    $ python manage.py shell